-All programs through Upper El: Cell phones and other devices used to transmit messages, (ie FitBit, Apple Watch) should be left at home or handed into a teacher upon arrival at school.
+All programs through Upper Elementary: Cell phones and other devices used to transmit messages, (i.e. FitBit, Apple Watch) should be left at home or handed into a teacher upon arrival at school.
 Students can use the school phone to call home, if needed.

-Students in Junior High: may bring cell phones, Fitbits, and Apple Watches to school, however they must be kept in their cubbies and used only with teacher permission.
+Students in Junior High: may bring cell phones, Fitbits, and Apple Watches to school, however they must be kept in their cubbies and used only with teacher permission. no cell phone use in childcare.